DaviSerra/DaviSerra/README.md

 ###

-<h4 align="left">Developer focused on front-end and interface design (UI), constantly evolving to improve UI and UX skills.
-I seek to create modern, intuitive and functional experiences, while continuing to learn and specialize in user-centered design.</h4>
+<strong align="left">Developer focused on front-end and interface design (UI), constantly evolving to improve UI and UX skills.
+I seek to create modern, intuitive and functional experiences, while continuing to learn and specialize in user-centered design.</strong>

 ###